simon-ritchie/apysc/docs_src/source/timer_complete.md

 # Timer class timer_complete interface

-This page will explain the `Timer` class `timer_complete` method interface.
+This page explains the `Timer` class `timer_complete` method interface.

 ## What interface is this?

-The `timer_complete` method interface will bind a new handler would be called when a timer is complete.
-For instance, if the `repeat_count` argument is set to 100, then this handler will be called when a timer handling count is reached 100 times.
+The `timer_complete` method interface binds a new handler that a timer calls when it is complete.
+For instance, if the `repeat_count` argument is 100, it calls this handler when a timer count reaches 100 times.

 ## Basic usage

 The `timer_complete` method has the same interface as the other event binding interface (arguments of the `handler` callable and `options` dictionary).

-The following example will start the first timer (rotating the left-side rectangle) when you click the rectangle, and if that one is complete then the second timer will be started:
+The following example starts the first timer (rotating the left-side rectangle) when you click the rectangle.
+If that one completes, then the second timer starts:

 ```py
 # runnable